-Just like "social media '' is a broad phrase that might differ when referencing various different social media platforms, so is metaverse.
+Just like "social media" is a broad phrase that might differ when referencing various social media platforms, so is metaverse.
 It's a vague term that is still evolving and dependent on the use case, definitions might vary.

-Here is a couple of examples and use cases where metaverse technologies have been used successfully:
+Here are a couple of examples and use cases where metaverse technologies have been used successfully:

 Since 2020, we're video calling more than ever.
-The classic experience of jumping on a call has been quite similar throughout the recent years.
+The classic experience of jumping on a call has been quite similar throughout recent years.
 A couple (or a couple hundred) people join up a large, pigeonhole-like grid together and talk.
-This dynamic works perfectly for presentations, webinars and single-threaded discussions.
-When taking part in an in-person conversation however, meeting attendees can organically form into groups and multiple conversation topics can flourish at once.
-This conversational breakout experience is not the easiest to attain when everyone is chained into the grid.
+This dynamic works perfectly for presentations, webinars, and single-threaded discussions.
+When taking part in an in-person conversation, however, meeting attendees can organically form into groups and multiple conversation topics can flourish at once.
+This conversational breakout experience is not the easiest to attain when everyone is chained to the grid.

-As every metaverse solution is inherently spatial and proximity based, the humans who attend an event within a virtual world can move around and talk with others around.
+As every metaverse solution is inherently spatial and proximity-based, the humans who attend an event within a virtual world can move around and talk with others around.
 It brings the guest experience to another level from the point of view of networking and connecting with other attendees.
-The simplest version of such experience can for example live in a virtual space in flat.social
+The simplest version of such an experience can for example live in a virtual space in flat.social

 You shouldn't feel bad if you're confused about both NFT or modern art exhibitions in general.
 NFT stands for a non-fungible token which means that an NFT is unique and can't be replaced with something else.
-It's basically a record on a block chain which is associated with a particular digital or physical asset.
+It's a record on a blockchain that is associated with a particular digital or physical asset.
 Since the ownership of such a token is recorded on the blockchain, it can be transferred to another owner and sold.